-Principle 6 – Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+Principle 6 – Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-No significant matters of a corporate governance nature arose during the period covered by the 2018 Annual Report nor subsequently to the date of this statement on which it was considered necessary for the Board or any of its committees to seek external advice, although the Board consults with its Nominated Adviser and other professional advisers on routine matters arising in the ordinary course of its business.
+No significant matters of a corporate governance nature arose during the period covered by the 2019 Annual Report nor subsequently to the date of this statement on which it was considered necessary for the Board or any of its committees to seek external advice, although the Board consults with its Nominated Adviser and other professional advisers on routine matters arising in the ordinary course of its business.

-Principle 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+Principle 7 – Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Board annually informally reviews the effectiveness of itself, its committees and the individual Directors in the following manner:
+The Board annually informally reviews the effectiveness of itself, its Committees and the individual Directors in the following manner:

-- The Role of the committees is considered by the executive Directors without the presence of the nonexecutive Directors.
+- The role of the Committees is considered by the Executive Directors without the presence of the Non-Executive Directors.

 - The Chairman and CEO examine the contribution and effectiveness of the individual Directors with regard to their line role and contribution at Board meetings.